Joelmd-fontys/StyleUs/services/api/README.md

 - **Local mode** (default when S3 variables are absent): uploads stream directly to the API, are written under `MEDIA_ROOT/<item_id>/{orig,medium,thumb}.jpg`, and are exposed via `MEDIA_URL_PATH`.

 Every completed upload extracts metadata (width, height, bytes, mime type, checksum) and publishes jpeg variants for thumbnail and medium sizes.
 These appear on the wardrobe item JSON as `imageUrl`, `mediumUrl`, `thumbUrl`, and `imageMetadata`.

+## Local Seeding

+The API can auto-populate a development database with 30 curated wardrobe entries bundled under `app/seed/`.
+By default this runs on the first startup in `APP_ENV=local`; disable by setting `SEED_ON_START=false`.
+Manual control is available via `make seed` / `make reset-seed`, and the dataset configuration is documented in `app/seed/README.md`.

 ### Local upload walkthrough